GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 # Queries

-Queries are asynchronous means within a HELICS federation of asking for and receiving information from other federate components.
+Queries are an asynchronous means within a HELICS federation of asking for and receiving information from other federate components.
+A query provides the ability to evaluate the current state of a federation and typically addresses the configuration and architecture of the federation.
 Brokers, Federates, and Cores all have query functions.
 Federates are also able to define a callback for answering custom queries.

 The general function looks like this: